 HOMES FOR THE HOLIDAYS: 10 Best Hotels for Christmas Getaways This Year

-The jolly two-hour ride runs for approximately 15 miles and includes glimpses of the region’s vast stretches of snow-capped landscape, plus cheesy pizza, a photo and visit with Santa, cookies, and a hot beverage.
+The jolly two-hour ride runs for approximately 15 miles and includes glimpses of the region’s vast stretches of snow-capped landscape and a photo and visit with Santa, cookies, and a hot beverage.
+Oh, and a nice cheesy pizza, of course!

 3. 1880 Train